revelotech/themexpert/README.md

 ![Flutter ThemeX Logo](https://raw.githubusercontent.com/revelojobs/flutter_themex/main/doc/static/ThemeX_Symbol96.png)

-Flutter ThemeX is a highly customized theme solution for Flutter apps to make it easy to apply multiple themes with no effort when a redesign is needed.
+Flutter ThemeX is a highly customizable theme solution for Flutter apps, designed to make it easy to apply multiple themes in your app and to change your app's visual identity when needed.

-## Features
+## Why should you use ThemeX?

 ![Working form gif](https://raw.githubusercontent.com/revelojobs/flutter_themex/main/doc/static/ThemeX_example.gif)

-- Theme configuration with support for dark mode.
+- Easily support dark mode in your app.
-- Theme Wrapper to enable simple usage of themes.
-- Base theme to get you started right away with your own themes.
-- ThemeX to source the theme of the current context and use its tokens.

-## Requirements
+- Fetch your main design tokens with ease.
+- Apply specific themes to widgets to achieve great design and UX.
+- Use more than one theme in the same page.

 ## Usage

 1. Add the `flutter_themex` package to your [pubspec dependencies](https://pub.dev/packages/flutter_themex/install).

-2. Create your own AppTheme class extending from BaseTheme making sure to pass the `context`.
-See the example app on how to do that.

-3. Add your theme tokens to your theme class.
+2. Create your own AppTheme class extending from BaseTheme making sure to pass the `context`, and add your theme tokens to your theme class.

-4. [optional] Add a standalone method in your AppTheme class' file to make it comfortable to access your theme.
-See the example app on how to do that.
     ```dart
+    class AppTheme extends BaseTheme {
+        const AppTheme(
+            super.context,
+        );

+        Color get surfaceColor => darkMode ? const Color(0xFF0C152C) : Colors.white;

+        Color get textColor => darkMode ?
+Colors.white : Colors.black;

+        TextStyle get txBody => const TextStyle(
+                fontSize: 20,
+                fontWeight: FontWeight.w600,
+                height: 1.5,
+                leadingDistribution: TextLeadingDistribution.even,
+            ).copyWith(color: textColor);
+    }
+    ```

+3. In case you need a more specific theme, be sure to extend it from [AppTheme] so that you can easily override the necessary fields.

+    ```dart
+    class BlueWidgetTheme extends AppTheme {
+        const BlueWidgetTheme(
+            super.context,
+        );

+        @override
+        Color get surfaceColor => darkMode ? const Colors.black : Colors.blue;

+        @override
+        Color get textColor => Colors.white;
+    }
+    ```

+> **Note**: Notice that you can override certain attributes of your theme, such as `surfaceColor` and `textColor` in the example above, and you don't need to change the txBody attribute, because it uses the overridden textColor.
+This is useful when you need to create a specific theme for a widget, but you don't want to create a whole new theme or override all the attributes.

+4. To apply your themes, wrap your widget tree with a ThemeXWrapper and pass the desired theme to it.

+    ```dart
+        ThemeXWrapper(
+            theme: SecondaryTheme(context),
+            builder: (context) => Container(
+                color: ThemeX.ofType<AppTheme>(context).primaryColor,
+                child: Text(
+                    'Secondary Theme',
+                    style: ThemeX.ofType<AppTheme>(context).txBody,
+                ),
+            ),
+        );
+    ```

+5. Using use your themes' tokens:

+    1. If your token is an override of an AppTheme attribute, you can use `ThemeX.ofType<AppTheme>(context)` to access it.
+    2. If your token is unique and not available in your general AppTheme, use `ThemeX.ofType<YourSpecificTheme>(context)` to be to access them.

+    The example below shows both use cases, 1. on the Container's color attribute and 2. on the Text's style attribute:

+    ```dart
+    ThemeXWrapper(
+        theme: SpecificWidgetTheme(context),
+        builder: (context) => Container(
+            margin: const EdgeInsets.all(12),
+            width: double.maxFinite,
+            color: ThemeX.ofType<AppTheme>(context).primaryColor,
+            child: Center(
+                child: Text(
+                'Specific widget Theme',
+                style: ThemeX.ofType<SpecificWidgetTheme>(context)
+                    .txTitle,
+                textAlign: TextAlign.center,
+                ),
+            ),
+        ),
+    ),
+    ```

+    > **Note**: Notice that you need to apply the `SpecificWidgetTheme` before using it with `ThemeX.ofType<SpecificWidgetTheme>(context)`.

+5. [optional] Add a standalone method as a top-level function to make it easy to access your theme's tokens.
+We reccomend creating it in your AppTheme class' file.
+    ```dart
     AppTheme themeOf(BuildContext context) {
       return ThemeX.ofType<AppTheme>(context);
     }
     ```

+    With that, you can fetch your tokens like this:
+    ```dart
+        ThemeXWrapper(
+            theme: SecondaryTheme(context),
+            builder: (context) => Container(
+                color: themeOf(context).primaryColor,
+                child: Text(
+                    'Secondary Theme',
+                    style: themeOf(context).txBody,
+                ),
+            ),
+        );
+    ```

-4. [optional] Add Dark Mode support to your app.
+6. [optional] Add Dark Mode support to your app.

-    1. Add support to dark mode by adding Theme Configuration to the root of your app (before MaterialApp).
-    2. After that, make sure to wrap your MaterialApp in a ThemeXWrapper with you AppTheme.
-The beginning of your widget tree should look like this:
+    1. Add ThemeXConfiguration to the root of your app or before the first occurrence of ThemeXWrapper.
+If you choose to use MaterialApp, the beginning of your widget tree would look like this:
         ```dart
             @override
             Widget build(BuildContext context) {